Albina Grčić: Career

 Immediately after coming third on The Voice, Grčić was signed to a record deal with Universal Music Croatia.
 On 16 October 2020 her debut single, "Imuna na strah" (Immune to Fear), was released.
 In December 2020, Grčić was announced as one of the 14 finalists for Dora 2021, the national contest in Croatia to select the country's Eurovision Song Contest 2021 entry.
 She performed the song "Tick-Tock" which was written by Branimir Mihaljević, Max Cinnamon and Tihana Buklijaš Bakić.
 At Dora 2021, she won both the jury and televote with a total of 198 points and went to represent Croatia in the Eurovision Song Contest 2021 in the Netherlands.
 Grčić performed in the first semi-final on 18 May 2021, but failed to qualify to the final, finishing 11th.
 Despite failing to qualify, the song became a hit in Croatia.
-On 25 February 2021, Grčić was nominated for Best New Artist at the 2021 edition of the Porin Awards, which she won at the award's ceremony on 6 June 2021.
+On 25 February 2021, Grčić was nominated for Best New Artist at the 2021 edition of the Porin Awards, which she won at the awards ceremony on 6 June 2021.

 On July 24 she informed her fans through Instagram about her new single called "La, La, Love", which was released on July 30.
 Later that year, on 26 November 2021, Grčić released her fourth single "Plači mila".

 On 19 February 2022, during Dora 2022, she premiered her new single, "Noću".
 In early 2023, Grčić released two additional stand-alone singles, "27." and "Žar", a collaboration with Croatian singer Đana.

+In 2025, Grčić announced that she was leaving the pop music industry in order to focus on religion, and would be continuing her music career as a Christian musician.